EleutherAI/math-lm/blog/main.md

 Today we release *Llemma*: 7 billion and 34 billion parameter language models for mathematics.
 The Llemma models were initialized with Code Llama weights, then trained on the Proof-Pile-2, a 55 billion token dataset of mathematical and scientific documents.

-Our work is similar to [Minerva](https://blog.research.google/2022/06/minerva-solving-quantitative-reasoning.html), a model suite specialized for quantitative reasoning developed by Google Research last year.
-We don't achieve quite the same scale as Minerva, however, we perform better on an equi-parameter basis.
+Our work parallels [Minerva](https://blog.research.google/2022/06/minerva-solving-quantitative-reasoning.html), a model suite specialized for quantitative reasoning developed by Google Research last year.
+While we don't achieve quite the same scale as Minerva, our Llemma models perform better on an equi-parameter basis.
 Moreover, we make our model and dataset open-access and our code open-source.

 Language models with strong mathematical reasoning capabilities are upstream of a number of emerging research areas, such as reward modeling, algorithmic reasoning, and formal mathematics.
 We hope that by providing researchers with a much stronger base model for reasoning applications, Llemma will accelerate progress on these problems.